railsgirls/guides.railsgirls.com/_pages/guide.md

 Three things we want to share: in
 Workshop Materials
-(Almost all) materials can be found in the guides section at http://guides.railsgirls.com.
+(Almost all) materials can be found in the guides section at <https://guides.railsgirls.com>.
 You can find presentations, materials and instructions from the workshop.
 If you took pictures or blogged about the event - let us know!
 We'll be publishing regularly on blog.railsgirls.com

 Make Rails Girls better - give us feedback!
 We want to hear from you!
 Give us feedback about the workshop or how we can make the event better – it’s really quick, and it’ll help us improve our workshop at railsgirls.com/feedback

 Keep on coding!
 We realize there was quite a lot of stuff in todays lecture and for most of you it all felt a little overwhelming.
-We strongly recommend trying out Rails for Zombies exercise at http://www.codeschool.com/ latest by next weekend, it'll refreshen all you've learned so far and teach you some more.
+We strongly recommend trying out [Rails for Zombies exercise](https://www.pluralsight.com/codeschool) latest by next weekend, it'll refreshen all you've learned so far and teach you some more.

 Two things to keep you going:
 - (Insert here a couple of community events that the participants should take part in)